chornge/audio-epistles/README.md

 DB_URL=videos.db
 ```

-More secure way to store Spotify credentials is to host on Github/GitLab & store as secrets.
+A more secure way to store Spotify credentials is to host on Github/GitLab & store as secrets.

 ## Automation